MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sample-app-call-web-api.md

     private val scopes = listOf<String>() // Developers should set the respective scopes of their web API here.
 For example, private val scopes = listOf<String>("api://{clientId}/{ToDoList.Read}", "api://{clientId}/{ToDoList.ReadWrite}")
     ```

-## Run and test sample Android mobile application
+## Run Android sample app and call web API

 To build and run your app, follow these steps: